 - 60in / 152cm Waltz Length Veil

 - 114in / 290cm Cathedral Length Veil

 Something Else to Consider

 So that’s it.
-We have imparted all knowledge from our heads into yours and we hope you found our guide to veil lengths super helpful!
+We have imparted all knowledge from our heads into yours and we hope you found our veil length guide super helpful!
 Of course, there’s nothing quite like the personal touch.
 If you’re still hopelessly lost and need some one-on-one advice on which of our veil lengths to go for, just send us a picture of your dress and tell us whether you’re thinking of having a long (waltz, floor, chapel, cathedral) or short (shoulder to fingertip) veil, and we’ll be more than happy to help.